novnc/websockify/README.md

 with '\0' (0) and ends with '\xff' (255).
 Some buffering is done in case the data from the client is not a full WebSockets frame (i.e. does not end in 255).

+### Websock Javascript library

+The `include/websock.js` Javascript library library provides a Websock object that is similar to the standard WebSocket object but Websock enables communication with raw TCP sockets (i.e. the binary stream) via websockify.
+This is accomplished by base64 encoding the data stream between Websock and websockify.

+Websock has built-in receive queue buffering; the message event does not contain actual data but is simply a notification that there is new data available.
+Several rQ* methods are available to read binary data off of the receive queue.

 ### Additional websockify features